ascartabelli/lamb/README.md

 - ***Are there plans for the future?***
   Absolutely yes: this isn't a complete work at all, only a first public release.
   I need better documentation and examples for starters, and I also want to add a bunch of other functions and concepts into the mix.

+- ***I really like Lamb's logo: are you the designer?***
+  I like it a lot too and, no, it isn't my doing: the author is a very talented designer who never signs his works by choice and doesn't want to be credited for it.
+  Other than being eternally grateful, the least I can do is offer my services as a middleman and put you in touch if you need his craft.

 - ***Why "Lamb"?***
   See the main header: because it's docile like a lamb.